CROUZET/ruby-exercise-ideas/replenish/replenish.md

 Your friend Maxime owns a bookstore.

-Every month he do a manual full inventory of the shop, then order books to replenish the stock.
-Which takes him several hours...
+Every month he does a manual full inventory of the shop, then orders books to replenish the stock.
+This takes him several hours.

 As you are tired of hearing him complain about how thankless this task is, you have decided to give him a helping *developer* hand.

 ## Your task

-is to provide a function that returns the list of books and the quantity to order
+… is to provide a function that returns the list of books and the quantity to order.

 In inputs, you'll have:
 - the catalog: list of books that need to be replenished, with the desired amount limit
 - the inventory notes: Maxime's notes written during the inventory

-## Exemple
+## Example

 With the catalog:
 - "The Great Gatsby" 10